d2l-ai/d2l-en/chapter_preliminaries/probability.md

 One natural approach for each value is to take the individual count for that value and to divide it by the total number of tosses.
 This gives us an *estimate* of the probability of a given event.
 The law of large numbers tell us that as the number of tosses grows this estimate will draw closer and closer to the true underlying probability.
-Before going into the details of what's going here, let us try it out.
+Before going into the details of what is going here, let us try it out.

 To start, let us import the necessary packages: